elastic/detection-rules/hunting/linux/docs/persistence_via_user_group_creation_modification.md

-# Privilege Escalation via User/Group Creation and/or Modification
+# Privilege Escalation/Persistence via User/Group Creation and/or Modification

 ---